All Fig.1 formulations are built from scratch by our cosmetic chemist, Lizzy Trelstad, and our board-certified dermatologist, Dr. Courtney Rubin.

-We also use this super-hydrator in our RP Repair Eye Cream, Retinol Renewal Cream No. 1 and Retinol Renewal Cream No. 2.
+We also use this super-hydrator in our Pro-Retinol Eye Cream, Retinol Night Cream No. 1 and Retinol Night Cream No. 2.

 Minerals like zinc, magnesium and copper are essential for healthy skin.
 Think about it this way: just as your body needs salt, your skin needs ions.

 Essential minerals are added to skincare as metal ions.
 They’re often found in toners, serums, lotions or gels dissolved in a high percentage of water.
 We use a metal ion complex in our Niacinamide Treatment to help aid in skin soothing and renewal.

 Niacinamide’s powerful skin benefits include evening tone, reducing redness and calming inflammation.
 Niacinamide is a form of vitamin B3 and is ideal for those with sensitive or acne-prone skin.
 When it feels like nothing else works, reach for niacinamide.

 For the best results, niacinamide is used at 4% in our N4 Niacinamide Nourishing Treatment.

 You have probably heard of prebiotics and probiotics.
 Postbiotics are further down the bacteria food chain and are naturally antimicrobial, which means that they defend against bad, acne-causing bacteria.
 Postbiotic ferments support a healthy skin microbiome, the skin’s first line of defense against irritation.

 In our Niacinamide Treatment, you can find them on the ingredient list as lactobacillus ferment and leuconostoc/radish root ferment filtrate.